-Optional garlic: Use 1 clove of garlic, freshly crushed.
-Garlic rosemary butter is delicious, but you skip this ingredient if you are not a fan of garlicky butter.
+Use one clove of garlic, freshly crushed.
+Rosemary garlic butter is delicious, but you can skip this ingredient if you are not a fan of garlicky butter.

 Step 1: Pick the leaves from the sprig of rosemary, and chop finely.
 Crush or finely chop the garlic.